 How Farmhouse Architecture Evolved

 The iconic farmhouse we are familiar with today that features clapboard, exterior siding, a semi-enclosed front porch, and two floors became a standardized look thanks to the Sears, Roebuck and Company catalog which used to sell kits for these "modern" homes in the early 1900s.
-Amazingly, future homeowners could mail order all the pieces they needed for a basic farmhouse for less than $1,000, roughly one year's salary.
+Amazingly, future homeowners could mail order all the pieces they needed for a basic farmhouse.
 The simple beauty of these homes stands up today.

 Key Characteristics of the Classic Farmhouse